nathanemyers-dev/ai-computational-memory/white-paper/api-surface.md

 # Computational Memory API Surface

-Version 1.1 introduces the formal API surface for computational memory.
+The computational memory layer is accessed through a governed API surface.
 The API defines the allowed operations, the boundaries of each call, and the supervisory constraints that govern interaction with the persistence layer.
+All interactions with the memory layer must remain within non-advisory domains and must comply with retention, transformation, and access controls.
+The API surface consists of four calls that establish the only permitted interactions with the memory and persistence layers.

 **Write Operations**
 Structured, bounded writes that store non advisory packets under explicit retention rules.